 As the world fights the COVID-19 pandemic IP Offices around the world, like IP Australia and the Intellectual Property Office of New Zealand (IPONZ), are accommodating the current reality.
 As with Courts and other governmental institutions, these offices have adopted measures such as relaxing some statutory deadlines and handling matters in accordance with social distancing practices.
 Unlike many overseas offices (such as in the USA and various Asian countries), there is no automatic extension of deadlines falling within different specified periods in Australia.
 However, IP Australia has announced that as of 22 April, customers impacted by COVID-19 can submit requests for extensions of time (for up to three months) through eServices, free of charge.

-We at G+T are also keen to accommodate at this challenging time and can assist you and your clients in liaising with IP Australia or IPONZ on any issues with IP applications (including International Registrations designating Australia), deadlines and/or hearings.
+Our Trade Mark and Patent Lawyers are also keen to accommodate at this challenging time and can assist you and your clients in liaising with IP Australia or IPONZ on any issues with IP applications (including International Registrations designating Australia), deadlines and/or hearings.
 We are fully operational working from home and can organise video conferences, calls and online meetings, as required.

 In response to the COVID-19 pandemic, IP Australia has published a business continuity statement which sets out some useful guidelines on navigating the current situation and has announced that customers impacted by COVID-19 can submit requests for extensions of time (for up to three months) through eServices, free of charge.
 This applies to most patents, trade marks, and designs extensions of time requests (PBRs are dealt with on the ‘frequently asked questions’ page of IP Australia’s website).